microsoftgraph/microsoft-graph-docs-contrib/concepts/excel-concept-overview.md

 # Excel workbooks and charts overview

-Excel is an indispensable productivity tool.
-Users across all industries and roles embrace it as a tool for storing, tracking, and mainpulating all kinds of data.
-It is used for everything from simple task tracking and data management, to complex calculations and professional reporting.
-The Excel REST API can extend the value of your data, calculations, reporting and dashboards.
+Excel is a spreadsheet application that allows customers to organize, store, share, and manipulate data.
+It supports data activities of a wide range of complexity, from simple task tracking and data management, to CPU-heavy calculations and professional reporting.

 ## Why integrate with Excel?